Bijou Phillips Rushed To Hospital After Suffering Serious Blood Infection

 Bijou Phillips, 36, was rushed to a Santa Barbara hospital, Feb.
 16, after she became ill with a high fever, according to TMZ.
 The actress is allegedly in stable condition, but she is in desperate need of a kidney transplant due to a serious blood infection, as reported by the site.
 Bijou has apparently been undergoing treatment for an unidentified, ongoing illness.

 Her husband, That’s 70’s Show actor, Danny Masterson, 40, is apparently by her side at the hospital.
-Bijou and Danny, who are both reported Scientologists, married in Oct.
+Bijou and Danny married in Oct.
 2011.
 Bijou gave birth to their baby girl, Fianna Frances Masterson, 3, on Feb.
 14, 2014.

 Bijou’s career ranges from acting gigs, to modeling and even singing.
 She began her career as a model and was the youngest person to ever land to cover of Italian Vogue when she was just 13.
 She even modeled for Calvin Klein and graced the cover of Playboy, in April 2000.